Awesome Bosses: Tales Series

 - Tales of the Abyss have some of the best examples in the series:

 - Without a doubt, the most iconic would be Luke and Asch's final duel, with the brilliant "Meaning of Birth" as BGM.
-Not only it's an exciting duel to play, but also it has an amazingly cathartic scenario, since Luke and Asch finally settle down the score and give closure to their respective arcs.
+Not only is it an exciting duel to play, but also it has an amazingly cathartic scenario, since Luke and Asch finally settle down the score and give closure to their respective arcs.
 Both characters finally stop defining themselves based on the other one, Luke completely overcomes his Cloning Blues and Asch acknowledges once again his identity as the original Luke fon Fabre.
 The final battle, although it does provide a Moment Of Awesome in its own right, actually pales in comparison to the emotional impact of this duel.
 One of the most unforgettable Boss fights ever seen in an Eastern RPG during the 128-bit era, if not ever.

 - Nebilim has the best Strike and Fonic artes in the game.
 She has absurdly high stats.
 She also sports a plethora of Mystic Artes like Big Bang, Mystic Cage, Rending Saber, and Innocent Shine.
 She also brings a brand new Mystic Arte that will horrendously slaughter anyone caught in it.
 Prepare to die over and over and very painfully each time, especially when Nebilim uses Indignation or Fragmented End.